 What is an internship?

 An internship (Praktikum) provides the opportunity to get to know the day-to-day work in a profession.
 There are many different types of internships (Praktika) in Germany.
 Some are paid, some are not.
+Sometimes you can later get a job at a company where you have completed an internship.
 You can find advice on internships here:

 CJD, https://www.cjd-hamburg.de/angebote/, +49 40 21111810, cjd.hamburg@cjd.de.

-Everyone is allowed to do an intership without regard to gender, age or qualifications.
+Everyone is allowed to do an internship (Praktikum) without regard to gender, age or qualifications.

 If you have a residence permit (Aufenthaltserlaubnis), you can do an internship without permission.
 If you receive money from the Jobcenter (job centre), the Jobcenter generally has to agree to the internship (Praktikum).